By Appointment or By Chance ~ A Short Story by Allen Kopp

 “All right, but we’ll negotiate terms later on.
 You see, there’s more to my request than I’ve stated.”

 “I haven’t eaten since early this morning,” I said.

-“I believe we might deign to find you a crust of bread somewhere in the house for you, sir,” she said.
+“I believe we might deign to find something suitable in the house for you to eat, sir.”

 She instructed me to pull my wagon around to the side of the house where she was waiting for me.
 When she took me inside, there was the unmistakable stench of death.